canton7/StateMechanic/README.md

 ----------------------

 A state is allowed to transition to itself.
-This is a useful way of running some code when an event is fired, and the state machine is in a particular state.
+This is a useful way of running some code when an event is fired, but only if the state machine is in a particular state.
 By default, both the exit and entry handlers will also be invoked in this case.
 If you don't want this, then create an inner self transition instead.